 Mergers and Acquisitions

 Looking to grow in the Midwest, in 2013 Dynegy acquired Ameren Energy Resources from Ameren.
-The deal adds 4,119 MW of generation in Illinois.
+The deal added 4,119 MW of generation in Illinois.

 Franklin Advisers owns 32% of the company; Luminus Management, 10%.